 So here is how I made this potato curry for chapathi without coconut or easy potato curry recipe without coconut.

-Ingredients needed to make potato curry for chapathi
+Ingredients needed to make potato curry for chapathi in pressure cooker

 - Potatoes medium sized 4 to 5

 - Water 3 Cups

 - Salt as required